 Now in its sixth year, TransTech Summit workshops span a variety of industries and topics.
-For instance, this year’s schedule includes sessions on freelancing, journalism, compensation negotiation, acting and filmmaking, business funding, and so much more.
-It’ll be a treasure trove of resources for trans creators who want to level-up and forge ahead with their brilliant ideas.
+For instance, the 2020 schedule included sessions on freelancing, journalism, compensation negotiation, acting and filmmaking, business funding, and so much more.
 Ahead, Ross shares more about how entrepreneurs and creators can better affirm trans people through their content, how companies can up their inclusion, and more.

 On Evolving With the Trans Community

 “One thing that has become clear is that the trans community is not a monolith.
 We’re talking about trans youth.
 We’re talking about trans seniors.
 We’re talking about trans immigrants.
 We’re talking about trans folks with an incarceration history.
 We’re talking about trans folks who are non-binary; trans people who are pre- or post-op, who don’t have their IDs changed yet.
 We need to constantly be a resource for folks at whatever stage they are in.